 Another common objection is, if there’s a loving God, why is there so much evil in the world?
 We’ve addressed that as well.
 Who created God?
 I showed you that the only correct, logical, and yes, scientific answer is, no one, because He is outside of time.

 By the way: you will note that I have stayed away from large number odds in this e-tome.
 You know, “the odds of a protein being assembled from base elements by natural forces is 1 in 10 to the zillion-ty zillionth!”
-I have done so for two reasons.
+I have done so for some good reasons.

 (Hint: in most of these cases, there’s intelligence — a will, if you will — at work, influencing the result.)